 If you do your TEFL course through MyTefl, they will assist you in finding a job once you’ve received your certification.
 You could also check out Dave’ s ESLcafe.com and check out the job boards, but beware, there are some spammy postings there.

 You can also check out Transitions Abroad and Tefl.net for recent job postings.
-We are also recruiters for Shane School in China – the one that we taught at.
-So, if you’re looking for a job in China, contact us!
+We are also recruiters for Shane School in China – the school that we taught at and trust.
+So, if you’re looking for a job in China, check out this article.

 Recruiters can also be found on the above 3 sites and they shouldn’t cost you a penny (if they do try to charge you, beware.
 It’s probably a scam).

 STEP 4: Work Out Your Visas